There are now 3 possible online modes for units:

 - 6 points

 - Students are able to (1) demonstrate understanding of the key principles and elements of integrated marketing communications (IMC); (2) analyse the market data and evaluate the effectiveness of IMC; (3) develop IMC strategies for optimising communication efforts; and (4) demonstrate the ability produce written communication related to IMC or its component(s).

-- Indicative assessments in this unit are as follows: (1) class participation; (2) examination; and (3) group project.
+- Indicative assessments in this unit are as follows: (1) class participation; (2) examination; and (3) project.
 Further information is available in the unit outline.

 - Unit Coordinator(s)